ftorresd/phd_thesis/README.md

 # My PhD Thesis

-To compile it, the Latex VSCode extension, will do the trick.
+To build the pdf, `LaTeX-Workshop` (VSCode extension), will do the trick.